Committee hosts annual Community Read Day event

 “This has always been a really important part of the event,” said Costello.

-According to Costello, Ziser presented an interesting discussion about how the book’s use of animals in a literary work was much different than other fables.
+According to Costello, Ziser presented an interesting discussion about how “Watership Down”’s use animals in a literary work was much differently than other fables.

 “This book really broke the mold,” said Costello.

-A picnic lunch was also held on the ranch, with food from the Arbuckle-based food truck Sauced.
+A picnic lunch was also held on the ranch, with food from the Arbuckle-based food truck Sauced available.
 Costello said the food truck created a special menu for the event, specifically catered to reflect the book.

 “It was really great,” said Costello.
 “They did such a great job.”